maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

 All differentially bound regions are available in 'CSAW/DiffBinding_significant.bed' .
 Two thresholds are applied to produce ``Filtered.results.bed`` : FDR (default ``0.05`` ) as well as absolute log fold change (``1``).
 These can be specified either in the defaults.yaml dictionary or via commandline parameters '--FDR' and '--LFC'.
 Additionally, filtered results are split into up to 3 bed files, representing direction change (UP, DOWN, or MIXED).

-.. note:: In order to include or exclude peaks from selected samples in the union of peaks used in the differential binding analysis, the user may provide an additional column named 'UseRegions' and set it to True or False, accordingly.
-This column must supersede the 'condition' column in the column order.

 Merged regions from filtered results with any direction change are further used to produce deepTools heatmaps, using depth-normalized coverage.
 For this purpose, the regions are rescaled to 1kb, and extended by 0.2kb on each side.